The Man of Gold (novel): Reception

 Frederick Paul Kiesche III reviewed The Man of Gold in Space Gamer No. 71.
-Kiesche commented that "I say 'bravo' to Professor Barker and impatiently await the next Tekumel novel, Flamesong.
+Kiesche commented that "I say 'bravo' to Professor Barker and impatiently await the next Tékumel novel, Flamesong.
 If you love the fantastic fiction of A. Merritt, Clark Ashton Smith, or Jack Vance, you will find a new love in The Man of Gold.
 An excellent first novel and another fascinating facet of one man's universe – the Empire of the Petal Throne."

+David R. Dunham reviewed The Man of Gold for Different Worlds magazine and stated that "I recommend The Man of Gold to anyone interested in different cultures in general, in Tékumel in particular (it's much more accessible than the Source Book, which has perhaps too much information and no index), and in an entertaining book.
+It's a book you can read again, both to discover more about the cultures, and to understand more about the reasons for what happens."

 The Encyclopedia of Science Fiction entry written by David Langford and Neal Tringham describes the novel as Barker's most successful; "a bildungsroman full of political intrigue and mysterious artefacts" that unfortunately suffers from "a somewhat disjointed plot."
 Tringham and Langford opine that Barker was more talented as a world-builder than he was as a prosaist.
 A website dedicated to Tékumel collecting comments that the pacing issues reflect Barker's inexperience as a novelist.

 A retrospective review, originally published on RPGnet in 1999, awarded the novel high points for substance but less so for style, criticizing its clichéd, clumsily constructed narrative, MacGuffin-driven action, and unsatisfying finale.
 Another source of criticism is a scene where a female character is tortured in a bizarre and highly sexualized manner.
 Nonetheless, the setting with its political machinations and remnants of ancient civilizations is "beyond compare", making The Man of Gold a worthy read.

-Another retrospective review, posted on the genre fiction blog Pornokitsch, describes The Man of Gold as "a curiously unadventurous adventure", noting Harsan's "naive but reckless" personality and his tendency to drift from one encounter to another without conscious agency.
+Another retrospective review, posted on the genre fiction blog Pornokitsch, describes The Man of Gold as "a curiously unadventurous adventure", noting Hársan's "naive but reckless" personality and his tendency to drift from one encounter to another without conscious agency.
 While the story and its characters are bland, the world of Tékumel is awe-inspiring.
 Rather than "a stand-alone piece of entertainment," The Man of Gold should be approached "as a part of an educational process," offering an accessible introduction to Barker's fictional universe and inviting the reader to dream Tékumelani adventures of his or her own.

 Writing for the Black Gate website, John O'Neill described The Man of Gold and its sequels as "a series of well-received fantasy novels."
 He also lauded Whelan's cover art as marvelous.